• Jobs of the World

 Kathmandu, Nepal

-This will be followed by a two-day “IZA/DFID Short Course on Program Evaluation” on December 7-8.
-The course is designed for postgraduate students, faculty members, and early career researchers in government and non-governmental organizations who would like to develop their skills in program evaluation using the latest econometric methods.
+The short course was designed for postgraduate students, faculty members, and early-career researchers working in government and non-governmental organizations who wished to strengthen their skills in program evaluation using modern econometric methods.
+The course consisted of four half-day sessions and covered key topics including:

 sidebar